 11. If you need additional scratch paper or lined paper to write your answers during the examination, raise your hand and a proctor will provide you with what you need.
 Nothing written on scratch paper will be graded.

 12. If you are handwriting, you should do so as legibly as possible.m A ballpoint pen, with standard blue or black ink, must be used to write your answers.
 Essay answers written in pencil are not acceptable.
 Only non-mechanical pencils may be used for the multiple-choice portion of the examination.
 Neither highlighters nor white-out may be used on your answers to the essay questions.

 13. All answers to the multiple-choice portion of the examination must be marked on the answer sheet provided.If you have circled your answers in the question booklet, extra time to transfer answers to the answer sheet will not be granted.
 Only answers properly marked on the answer sheet will be scored.

 14. Examination questions and used scratch paper may not be taken out of the examination room.
 After completing the first session of the examination, all examination questions and used scratch paper must be placed in the envelope designated for that purpose.

 16. The examination is electronically timed and the official time is kept by the announcer.
-You are encouraged to keep track of your own time, however, as wall clocks are not provided.During the instructions at the beginning of each session, you will be advised of the courtesy time warnings that will be given.
+However, you are encouraged to keep track of your own time, as wall clocks are not provided.During the instructions at the beginning of each session, you will be advised of the courtesy time warnings that will be given.
 Any failure on the part of the announcer to give the planned warnings will not affect the outcome of the examination or the grading process, and no extra time or other consideration will be granted.